allinspiration/allin-passionbot/README.md

     #deploy code goes here
 ```

-If you provide an event, it's highly recommended to include a hubot user or room object in its data.
-This would allow for hubot to notify a user or room in chat.
+If you provide an event, it's highly recommended to include a user or room object in its data.
+This would allow for Passionbot to notify a user or room in chat.

 ## Error Handling